sushma571/React-Bidding-System/README.md

   ## Data

-  JSON files are used for dataLayer instead of a Database just for implementation easiness.
+ JSON files are used as dataLayer instead of a Database just for implementation easiness.
 In real Time a database is more efficient than a file system . livestock_details.json and bid_history.json are files used to read and write necessary data.